-Appendix Table 1: Ore Reserves Comparison - 31 December 2023 to 31 December 2022 Notes:
+Appendix Table 1: Ore Reserves Comparison - 31 December 2024 to 31 December 2023

-- 1. Mineral Resources include Ore Reserves. - 1.
-Milleral Resources include Ore Reserves.
-2. All tonnes and grade information have been rounded to reflect relative uncertainty of the estimate, small differences may be present in the totals.
-3. Syama Underground mine planning is based on a cut-off grade of 2g/t.
-4. Syama Satellite Reserves are reported above 0.8g/t cut-off.
-5. Tabakoroni Underground Reserves are reported above a 2.75g/t cut-off.
-6. Tabakoroni Satellite Reserves are reported above 1.1g/t cut-off.
-7. Males Pacanaga are properted above 0.8g/t cut-off.
+^{1.} Mineral Resources include Ore Reserves.

+^{2.} All tonnes and grade information have been rounded to reflect relative uncertainty of the estimate, small differences may be present in the totals.

+3. Syama Underground mine planning is based on a shut-off grade of 2g/t.

-- 7. Mako Reserves are reported above 0.9g/t cut-off.
+4. Syama Satellite Reserves are reported above 0.7g/t cut-off.